Parsec-code/QTGram/README.md

 # QTGram
-Russian grammar lerning desktop app
+A desktop app for learning Russian grammar